Rule 2: The Practice

 2-11.4.
 Request for Oral Argument

-Appeals in all cases shall be submitted for decision without oral argument unless a written request for permission to orally argue is filed in the clerk's office by a party within thirty (30) days after the filing of the record in the court and permission is granted.
-Pursuant to this rule, the request for oral argument must be in the form of a motion or a letter.
-A request made within a party's brief will NOT suffice.
-A request for oral argument by only one of the parties is acceptable.
+Appeals in all cases shall be submitted for decision without oral argument unless a written request for permission to orally argue is filed in the clerk’s office by a party within thirty (30) days after lodging of the record in the court and permission is granted.
+Pursuant to this Rule, the request for oral argument shall be in the form of a motion or a letter.
+A request for oral argument made within a party’s brief shall not be considered.
+A timely request for oral argument by one party shall be applicable to all parties.
 Ordinarily, timely requests for oral argument will be granted, except in cases assigned for summary disposition.
-When permission for oral argument has been granted to one party, the right to oral argument extends to all parties, unless the right to orally argue had been forfeited.
+When permission for oral argument has been granted to one party, the right to oral argument shall extend to all parties, unless the right to orally argue had been forfeited.

 2-11.5.
 Cases Carried Over